 Over the course of my career I’ve tended to focus on a few bigger ideas that tie my work together.
 Here are some links to things I’ve written or said around the web about those focus areas.

-I’m @jstogdill on Twitter, but be warned, despite my best efforts, I tweet too much about politics and Crossfit.
-I’m not on Facebook, just like Zuck.
+I’m @jstogdill on Twitter, but be warned, despite my best efforts, I tweet too much about politics but try not to argue with strangers.
 Want to work on something together, or just say hi?
 Feel free to contact me.